imichaelksmith/hashnode-articles/clepjdhur000009ld3lhyg92s.md

 Esports has traditionally been male-dominated, but that's starting to change.

-In recent years, we've seen a rise in female gamers, both as players and as fans.
+In recent years, we've seen a rise in **female gamers**, both as players and as fans.

-Female esports players have achieved success in games like Overwatch and CS:GO, and organizations like Women in Games and Girls Make Games are working to create more opportunities for women in the industry.
+Female esports players have achieved success in games like **Overwatch** and **CS:GO**, and organizations like Women in Games and Girls Make Games are working to create more opportunities for women in the industry.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1677634581203/2a77f9e1-634e-40ef-8425-67d154e560d5.jpeg align="center")

 ### COVID-19's Impact on Esports

-Like many other industries, esports has been impacted by the COVID-19 pandemic.
+Like many other industries, esports has been impacted by the **COVID-19** pandemic.

 With in-person events canceled or postponed, esports organizations have had to adapt to online-only formats.